MrThomasNeal/TaskTom/README.md

 - Set reminders
 - Event notification - set events and allow bot to remind people when they get close
 - Pomodoro timer
+- "The Big Lezifier" - turns some speech into a "Big Lez" style of grammar